doubt72/loki/README.md

 * `manual_data`: data for generating online manuals; see the manuals section below.

+* `head`: takes an arbitrary string, and inserts it into the page head

 Values must be inside strings (they are interpreted as ruby strings; values can also be returned from a `do`-`end` block).
 You can also put arbitrary ruby code in the metadata.
 The `site` and `page` objects can also be used to return